MilanCurinckx/Soup.OrderSystem/ReadMe.md

 *08/06*
 Awful day, I spent most of it just fumbling with html, and being stumped on how to even make a shopping cart, it was then I realised "oh wait, I need a login for the shopping cart" because my shopping cart is me creating an order, which requires a customerId.
 Which means I need to find a way to get Identity working with my current user.
 I looked at the doc from moodle, but I'm clearly doing something wrong because it's giving an error on the override.
 I'm glad I at least managed to get mvc working with some bootstrap slapped onto that.
+*9-11/06*
+Read github commits for work done these last few days.
+But apparently I didn't even NEED UNIT TESTS???
+Fuck me.
+Anyway it was probably a good idea to have those anyway seeing as they caught a bunch of logic errors.
+Speaking of logic errors, not me spending 20 minutes figuring out why my method doesn't work, only to realise I put the parameters in the wrong order.
+Good job me.
+Ui is coming along, it's ugly for now and I'll probably won't have time to fix it anyway.
+Don't know if I'll get dashboard done, shouldn't be too hard with all the pieces I've already built.
+On that note, my Controllers are a fucking MESS.
+If I had more time I'd definitely would have made a utility class for UI alone.
+ALSO, MY DTO'S WERE WASTED(?) because I'm using Models anyway.
+Well they at least are somewhat functional because the models inherit from them.
+Once again, bad(?) name on OrderProductModel, definitely too long and still kind of vague.
+Now that I'm using my own logic more, man was it a mistake to make everything take DTO'S. I constantly have to go back to my own logic to check what I actually need.
+Not going to do that again next time.
+I've also discovered that my most productive hours are apparently from 23:00 to 04:00.
+Which definitely isn't healthy but I once again fit the stereotype I guess.
+OH I still need to put comments on all my controller methods as well.
+And do the CRUD for Orders, thankfully that shouldn't take too long anyway.